kfarivar/Legal_Document_Analysis/README.md

 ## License

-This repository is licensed under the terms of the LICENSE file.
+This repository is licensed under the terms of the AGPL-3.0 license.